This post may contain affiliate links. Please read our disclosure policy.

 Phase 1: The Menstrual Phase (Days 1-6)

-What happens: In Western medicine, this is considered the beginning of a new cycle, but to your body, it’s really the end result of your entire cycle.
-This is when your hormone levels are at their lowest, which makes some women feel more tired, moody, and irritable.
+What happens: While this is considered the beginning your cycle in Western medicine, it’s really the end result of your entire cycle to your body.
+This is when your hormone levels are at their lowest, which can make you feel more tired, moody, and irritable.

-If you have a heavier flow or are prone to iron deficiency, you might experience low iron levels during your period, too.
-This is also when you’ll get “set up” for a new cycle, and what you eat during this phase can set the tone for your cycle ahead.
+If you have a heavier flow or are prone to iron deficiency, you might experience low iron during your period.
+Also, what you eat during this phase can set the tone for your upcoming cycle.

 Cycle Syncing Your Diet: Eating lots of nutrient-dense, healthy-fat-rich foods.
-Incorporate foods rich in omega-3 fatty acids, like salmon and cold water fish, as research shows omega-3 rich foods can help resolve PMS symptoms like cramping and bloating, and can help improve hormonal health in the upcoming cycle.
+Incorporate foods rich in omega-3 fatty acids, like salmon and cold water fish, as research shows omega-3 rich foods can help resolve PMS symptoms like cramping and bloating.

 This is also the time to focus on warming, nourishing foods like soups and stews.
 Incorporate foods that are rich in heme iron, like grass-fed beef, bison, clams, and oysters, which can help provide your body with protein and fat to keep blood sugar stable and restore iron levels.